indica-mcf/Indica/doc/design.rst

                          "temperature": ("Temperature of a species", "keV")}
     SPECIFIC_DATATYPES = {"electrons": "Electron gas in plasma", "tungston": "Tungston ions in plasma"}

+This information is stored in the :py:mod:`~indica.datatypes` module.

 It is expected that many calculations will not specify a specific datatype as they can in principle work with any kind of ion.
 The user